Staff Sergeant Raymond Carlyle Blanton

 Carlyle was awarded the Bronze Star and Purple-Heart, and memorialized on the “Wall of Missing” at the US Cemetery in Margraten, The Netherlands.

-Several years ago, I got in touch with the niece of Carlyle, Mrs. Nancy Fraker.
-This wonderful woman is very dedicated in finding the remains of her beloved uncle.
-She has done some great research and provided me all the information on this page.
+About 13 years ago, I got in touch with the niece of Carlyle, Mrs. Nancy Fraker.
+This wonderful woman was very dedicated in finding the remains of her beloved uncle.
+She had done some great research and provided me all the information on this page.
 Over the years we have become close friends and have a shared, strong connection through Carlyle.
-Several remains found in the same area where Carlyle went missing could never be identified, and these have been buried in several graves as an “Unknown Soldier”.
-It might be possible that one of these unidentified soldiers is Carlyle.
-Research on this is still ongoing, now also with the help of the wonderful people from www.stichting-mia.nl.
+Several remains found in the same area where Carlyle went missing could never be identified, and these have been buried in several graves at the American Cemeteries as “Unknown Soldier”.
+We thought that it might be possible that one of these unidentified soldiers could be Carlyle.
+Research went on for years also with the help of the wonderful people from www.stichting-mia.nl.

 The Raffelsbrand area today.

-Visiting the area where Carlyle and the other men of the 60th Infantry Regiment fought so hard during those October days in 1944, traces of battle are still visible.
+When visiting the area where Carlyle and the other men of the 60th Infantry Regiment fought so hard during those October days in 1944, you can still find traces of battle.
 Even though the Hurtgen Forest is a peaceful area these days, it still feels very eerie to walk around there.
 The 9th Infantry Division lost thousands of men here.
 Many foxholes and craters can still be found.
 Parts of the bunkers that kept the men of the 9th Infantry Division from advancing are now silent witnesses to the terrible fights there.
-A few years ago, the name ID tags, called “dog tags” of another soldier, Walter Reuter Jr. of Company C, 60th Infantry Regiment were found in the same area where Carlyle was last seen alive.
+A few years ago, the name ID tags, called “dog tags” of Carlyle’s fellow soldier, Walter Reuter Jr. were found in the same area where Carlyle went missing.
 At the spot where the dog tags were found, remains of the old bunkers nearby were used to make an improvised memorial.
-During one of my visits I brought a picture of Carlyle and one Walter with me, wrapped in plastic, and placed it on the memorial made out of rocks.
+During one of my visits I brought a picture of Carlyle and one of Walter with me, wrapped in plastic, and placed it on the memorial made out of rocks.
 We placed some flowers as well.
 Months later, someone we don’t know, made an iron cross made out of old poles used for barbed wire defenses during the war in the area.
 Slowly the monument was growing.
-Again later, my pictures were framed by someone, and pieces of shrapnel and other things found in the area were added.
-It is simply wonderful to see the monument growing over the years.
+My pictures got framed and pieces of shrapnel and other things found in the area were added.
+It has been wonderful to see the monument growing over the years.
 My dear friend Rolf has been taking great care of it all these years.
 It is a sign that these men have not been forgotten.
-Personally I still have high hopes that one day we will find Carlyle.

 The story and picture of Carlyle made a very big impression on me.
 Ever since I heard about him, saw his name on the Wall of Missing at the US Cemetery in Margraten, and visited the area where he was last alive, I felt that I needed to do something special to make sure these men would never be forgotten.
 It resulted in the idea to write a book about the events of the 9th Infantry Division in the Hurtgen Forest.
 I feel strongly connected to this young man, who left everything behind to fight for our freedom, and he is one of my biggest inspirations in life.
 He surely will never be forgotten and I will forever remember and love Carlyle.